 Researchers in Japan, along with colleagues in the U.S., reported the case of a 2-year-old girl with aHUS whose disease was successfully controlled with a personalized, effective, Soliris maintenance treatment for at least four years.

 The girl developed aHUS when she was 5 months old and due to a mutation in the C3 gene, which contains instructions to produce the C3 complement protein.
 She was successfully treated with Soliris’ recommended regimen following three days of hemodialysis and three plasma exchanges.

 When she was 2 years old and weighing 14 kg (nearly 31 pounds), the researchers analyzed her Soliris blood levels as well as Soliris’ pharmacokinetics and pharmacodynamics to optimize her treatment regimen.

-Notably, through levels are the lowest therapy levels before the next dose is administered.
+Notably, trough levels are the lowest therapy levels before the next dose is administered.

 Based on those results, researchers decided to continue Soliris treatment at 300 mg every three weeks, instead of the two-week interval period recommended for her weight.